Study English in the USA at

 A.C.E.
 Language Institute at Montana State University

-A.C.E.
-Language Institute at Montana State University is located in Bozeman, Montana, a university town in the middle of the Rocky Mountains.
-A.C.E. students spend 18 hours a week in intensive English language classes and 3 hours in optional elective classes.
-Students may choose to live with a host family, in a campus dorm, or in an apartment off or on campus.
-This institute also offers a variety of electives such as such as Business English, Tutoring, English through Music, Conversation & Pronunciation, TOEFL Prep and more.
+A.C.E. at Montana State University is located in Bozeman, Montana, a university town in the middle of the Rocky Mountains.
+A.C.E. students spend 21 hours a week in intensive English language classes.
+Students may choose to live in a campus dorm, or in an apartment off or on campus.

 The mission of the A.C.E.
 Language Institute at Montana State University is to prepare students linguistically and culturally for their educational and professional pursuits as well as providing opportunities for personal growth.